 Best accommodation in Tetbury:

-The villages in the Cotswolds are some of the prettiest in England – everybody will tell you this. 😉 And Bourton-on-the-Water is one of the must-visit in the Cotswolds!
+Looking for model village Cotswolds?
+The villages in the Cotswolds are some of the prettiest villages in England – everybody will tell you this. 😉 And Bourton-on-the-Water is one of the must-visit in the Cotswolds!

 This rural Cotswold village can be found in the rolling hills of Gloucestershire and contains some truly stunning scenery and buildings.
 Known as the Venice of the Cotswolds, it straddles the River Windrush and is famous for its low bridges and stone houses.

 We love Bourton on the Water and it really is one of the best Cotswold villages we have visited so far! 🙂

 There is more to see than architecture here, with plenty of days out that will please the whole family – like the Bourton on the Water Model Village.
 It is quite well-known for the Cotswold Motoring Museum, which is host to numerous cars from across the past century.

 While impressive, and exciting for those who love cars, it is not what this village is truly famed for.
 Bird World remains the main reason people come to visit, and it contains gorgeous gardens, life-size model dinosaurs, and exotic birds.
 From penguins to parrots, there are so many to see and interact with.

 Where to stay in Bourton-on-the-Water village?